Aiven-Open/nomad-droplets-autoscaler/README.md

   actions.

 - `ipv6` `(bool: "false")` A boolean flag to determine whether droplets should have IPv6 enabled.

+- `create_reserved_addresses` `(bool: "false")` A boolean flag to determine whether reserved IP addresses should be automatically created when required.

+- `reserve_ipv4_addresses` `(bool: "false")` A boolean flag to determine whether reserved IP addresses should be used for IPv4 interfaces

+- `reserve_ipv6_addresses` `(bool: "false")` A boolean flag to determine whether reserved IP addresses should be used for IPv6 interfaces

 - `node_selector_strategy` `(string: "least_busy")` The strategy to use when
   selecting nodes for termination.
 Refer to the [node selector